cheminfo/multiplet-analysis/README.md

 In is also possible to select a specific test in the code by adding `.only` after `describe` or `it` like for example: `it.only('s`

+### Debugging data

+In order to debug algorithm it is important to be able to visualize them.
+In the project we added a folder `/web` that contains `index.html`.
+This webpage will load `data.json` and `annotations.json` and display a chart.

+To automatically use and refresh this webpage you should install the plugin `Live server` and then right click on `index.html` and `open with live server`.
+This will open the webpage in the browser and realod it if the files change.

+There are also 2 examples files to create the data:

+- exampleGenerateAnnotations : create an array of annotations
+- exampleGenerateData : create an object like {x:[], y:[]}

+When you clone / update the project don't forget to `npm i` to load possible new dependencies.

+If you want to execute those scripts written as module you need to use `esm` that is installed as a development dependency.

+`node -r esm exampleGenerateAnnotations.js`

 ## Creating simulated data